ircam-ismm/como-elements/README.md

 ## Audio and Data Scripts

-Data processing and sound sunthesis can be set using scripts in each projects, see in folder `/projects/script`
+Data processing and sound sunthesis can be set using scripts in each projects, see in folder `/projects/script` Find below some examples:

+in `/projects/script/audio`
+- `synth-likeliest-loop.js`audio samples are selected according to the "likeliest" gesture return by the recognizer.
+The playing is looped, but this can be changed in the script.
+- `fx-gain-energy.js` enables to vary the audio intensity according to the gestures "energy" (computed from the accelerometers)

 ## To faciliate testing and development purpose